chethanmandya/Android-Interview-Questions/README.md

 	We are implementing interface , nothing but defining interface inside method.
 Anonymous inner class always should be always written inside method.

-## Describe the differences between abstract classes and interfaces. [info]
+## Describe the differences between abstract classes and interfaces.

-1.
-abstract class : 0 or N number of concrete method OR 0 or N number of abstract method Interface : 0 or N number of abstract method only
+1. abstract class : 0 or N number of concrete method OR 0 or N number of abstract method Interface : 0 or N number of abstract method only

-2.
-Abstract : There is no default cases for the methods, every access specifier can be define Interface : There is default cases for interface, it is always public abstract methods
+2. Abstract : There is no default cases for the methods, every access specifier can be define Interface : There is default cases for interface, it is always public abstract methods

-3.
-Abstract : There is no default cases for the variables, every access specifier can be define.
+3. Abstract : There is no default cases for the variables, every access specifier can be define.
 Interface : There is default cases for interface, it is always public static final variables

-4.
-Abstract :
+4. Abstract :

         Constructor {} possible.
         It is possible to write static block {